Golisoda

 Golisoda is a 2016 Indian Kannada-language film directed by Raghujaya.
 The film stars Vikram Sahidev, Priyanka Jain, Tara, Hemanth S., Shille Manjunath, Divya Rangaya and Chandan Pushpa.
 It is a remake of the 2014 Tamil film of the same name with Madhusudhan Rao reprising his role.
-The film was dubbed in Telugu as Evadu Thakkuva Kadu in 2019 with a song and comedy scene reshot with Hari Gowra replacing Rajesh Ramanath as the composer.
+The film was dubbed in Telugu as Evadu Thakkuva Kadu in 2019 with an additional song and comedy scene reshot with Hari Gowra as the composer.